 THE MADELEY CENTRE IS A ‘LOW CARBON’ BUILDING

-The Centre uses very little energy, with very low carbon emissions
+The Centre uses very little energy, and has very low carbon emissions

 NEW FROM OLD

 The bricks from the old Village Hall and Lea House were recycled and used in the foundations of the new Centre

 More energy is produced from the sun in one hour than mankind uses in one year!

 So we’ve grabbed some of it….

 Photo-voltaic panels on roof use sunlight to create electricity.
 This provides energy for the Centre, and surplus is sold back to the Grid through the Government’s ‘Feed-In-Tariff’ scheme.

 Solar water heating panels on roof transfer the sun’s heat to pipes which then store hot water to provide for all hot water needs within the Centre.